 The more insulin you have, the more fat you accumulate.

-Insulin facilitates entry of glucose into adipocytes, and within those cells, glucose can be used to synthesize glycerol.
-This glycerol, along with the fatty acids delivered from the liver, are used to synthesize triglyceride within the adipocyte.
+Insulin facilitates the entry of glucose into adipocytes, and within those cells, glucose can be used to synthesize glycerol.
+This glycerol, along with the fatty acids delivered from the liver, is used to synthesize triglyceride within the adipocyte.